-Fred Liu is a "rising star" in our Appellate practice.
-He has argued in the Supreme Court of the United States and has filed dozens of merits and certiorari-stage briefs in that court.
+Fred Liu has argued in the Supreme Court of the United States and filed dozens of merits and certiorari-stage briefs in that court.
 He has also briefed and argued complex legal issues in numerous other courts across the country.

 Before joining Hogan Lovells, Fred served as a law clerk to the Honorable John G. Roberts, Jr., the Chief Justice of the United States.
 He also clerked for the Honorable Steven M. Colloton of the United States Court of Appeals for the Eighth Circuit and the Honorable Diarmuid F. O'Scannlain of the United States Court of Appeals for the Ninth Circuit.

 A D.C. resident since 2010, Fred is deeply involved in the community.
 He serves on the board of directors of the Asian Pacific American Bar Association Educational Fund, a nonprofit organization that brings together Asian Pacific American attorneys and law students.
 He is also D.C. membership chair of the Supreme Court Historical Society.

 Fred was named a SuperLawyers Rising Star in appellate litigation in 2014 and 2015.
 His scholarly work appears in various publications, including the Yale Law Journal and the Administrative Law Review.

 Areas of Focus

 Briefed and argued a capital case in the Supreme Court of the United States about the constitutionality of joint sentencing proceedings.

 Briefed, argued, and won a Second Circuit appeal about the interpretation of a key New York statute governing motor-vehicle franchise agreements.